Saharshkp/QAFundamentalsProject/README.md

-This is my first application project ever!
+This is my first application project ever